velascoandres/excalibur/README.md

 }
 ```

-> If your want to know more about nodemailer please checke its [documentation](!https://nodemailer.com/about/)
+> If your want to know more about nodemailer please check its [documentation](!https://nodemailer.com/about/)

 In order to send emails, your need to inject the service: